Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Background and Motivation

-\paragraph{Targeted Universal Adversarial Perturbation (UAP).} UAPs have been explored in the context of targeted attacks~\citep{targeted-uap}, demonstrating that a single, input-agnostic perturbation can effectively drive diverse inputs toward a specific target label $y_\text{tar}$.
+UAPs have been explored in the context of targeted attacks~\cite{targeted-uap}, demonstrating that a single, input-agnostic perturbation can effectively drive diverse inputs toward a specific target label $y_\text{tar}$.
 The objective is defined as:

-where $\mathcal{D}$ is the data distribution, {$x$ is an input image sampled from $\mathcal{D}$,} $f$ is the classifier, $\mathcal{L}$ is the loss function (\eg, cross-entropy), $\delta$ is the UAP to be optimized, and $\epsilon$ is the perturbation budget.
-By leveraging the diverse semantics of the data to encode target-aligned features into a UAP, costly per-instance optimization can be avoided.
+where $\mathcal{D}$ is the data distribution, {$x$ is an input image sampled from $\mathcal{D}$,} $f$ is the classifier, $\mathcal{L}$ is the loss function (\eg, cross-entropy), $\delta$ is the UAP, and $\epsilon$ is the perturbation budget.
+By leveraging the diverse semantic of the data to encode target-aligned features into a UAP, costly per-image optimization can be avoided.

-Motivated by this, we extend targeted UAPs to immunize images against diffusion-based editing by embedding target semantics into a single, universal perturbation.
-Unlike prior image-specific approaches~\citep{raising,semantic} that rely on slow per-instance optimization, our method {trains} a UAP that generalizes across inputs, enabling efficient and scalable protection against diffusion-based editing.
+Motivated by this, we extend targeted UAPs to immunize images against diffusion-based image editing by embedding target semantics into a single, universal perturbation.
+In this way, the model is encouraged to rely more on a disrupted semantic interpretation shifted toward the target, rather than on the original source content.
+Unlike prior image-specific approaches~\cite{raising,semantic} that rely on slow per-image optimization, our method {trains} a UAP that generalizes across inputs, enabling efficient and scalable protection against diffusion-based editing.